codechangers/io-game-lib/README.md

 git push
 ```

-Submit a Pull Request to merge your current branch into `master`.
-Once the Pull Request is merged, run the setup script on the _IO Platform_ server and it will pull the latest library updates.
+> **Note:** to avoid merge conflicts, please only build the library from the [develop](https://github.com/codechangers/io-game-lib/tree/develop) branch.
+After the library has been built rebase `master` on `develop` to make the changes public.